Iberian War: Origin

-Tensions between the two powers were further heightened by the defection of the Iberian king Gourgen to the Romans.
 According to Procopius, Kavadh I tried to force the Christian Iberians to become Zoroastrians, and in 523, under the leadership of Gourgen, they rose in revolt against Persia, following the example of the neighboring Christian kingdom of Lazica.
-Gourgen received pledges by Justin I that he would defend Iberia; the Romans then recruited Huns from the north of the Caucasus to assist the Iberians.
+Gourgen received pledges by Justin I that he would defend Iberia.
+Procopius consistently uses religious motifs, contrasting the Zoroastrian Persian's barbarism with the Christian Roman's civility.